 Because its tubing is wound more tightly, a pocket trumpet is about half the standard trumpet size, making it perfect for maintaining practice on the road.
 The Eastar ETR-330N pocket trumpet gives you clear, powerful sound with a nickel-plated brass body, a 0.457-inch bore, and a 3.98-inch bell.
 This B-flat trumpet comes with a 7C mouthpiece, a carrying case, and a cleaning kit that includes a cleaning cloth, gloves, and valve oil.
 It weighs 4.12 pounds and measures 11.61 by 9.49 by 6.69 inches.

-Eastar Pocket Trumpet B Flat Brass Bb Pocket Trumpet with Mouthpiece 7C, Cleaning Cloth, Hard Case, Gloves, Full Kit, Nickel Plated, ETR-330N
+Eastar Pocket Trumpet B Flat for Beginners Students, Brass Trumpet Mouthpiece 7C, Cleaning Kit, Hard Case, Gloves, ETR-330N, Nickel

 This trumpet is about half the size of a standard one but still gives you a full-size sound.